wilfoderek/violence-detection-deeplearning/README.md

 ## Results

-This section show the results obtained from the different experiments carried out with the datasets (HF - Hockey Fights), (MF - Movies Figths), (VF - Violent Flows) and (RLVS - Real Life Violence Situations).
+This section shows the results obtained from the different experiments carried out with the datasets (HF - Hockey Fights), (MF - Movies Figths), (VF - Violent Flows) and (RLVS - Real Life Violence Situations).

 ### Ablation Study With Attention Mechanism, 5-Fold Cross-Validation